timescale/docs.timescale.com-content/timescaledb-vs-nosql.md

 - **Manage like PostgreSQL** and inherit its support for varied datatypes and indexes (B-tree, hash, range, BRIN, GiST, GIN)
-- **Native support for geospatial data**: Data stored in TimescaleDB can leverage PostGIS's geometric datatypes, indexies, and queries.
+- **Native support for geospatial data**: Data stored in TimescaleDB can leverage PostGIS's geometric datatypes, indexes, and queries.
 - **Third-party tools**: TimescaleDB supports anything that speaks SQL, including BI tools like Tableau